ihsanican/genome_annotation/README.md

  	./compare_prodigal_prokka.sh
   - Output:
     - total prodigal = 26915
-    - total prokka = 26863
+    - total prokka = 27070

-From the output, I conclude that Prokka has less CDS than Prodigal.
+From the output, I conclude that Prokka has more CDS than Prodigal.
 Why? --

 ## Extract and list unique gene names annotated by Prokka
 Firstly we have to re-run the Prokka, adding --addgenes properties to add gene features for each CDS.
 The steps are provided inside run_prokka_with_gene.sh script.